AdobeDocs/commerce-operations.en/help/configuration/cli/manage-cache.md

 >[!INFO]
 >
->As of version 2.3.4, Magento caches all system EAV attributes as they are retrieved.
+>As of version 2.3.4, Commerce caches all system EAV attributes as they are retrieved.
 Caching EAV attributes in this manner improves performance, because it decreases the amount of insert/select requests to the DB.
 However, it increases cache network size as well.
 Developers can cache custom EAV attributes by running the `bin/magento config:set dev/caching/cache_user_defined_attributes 1` command.
 This can also be done from the Admin while in [Developer mode](../bootstrap/application-modes.md) by setting **Stores** > Settings **Configuration** > **Advanced** > **Developer** > **Caching Settings** > **Cache User Defined Attributes** to **Yes**.

 ## Clean and flush cache types

 To purge out-of-date items from the cache, you can _clean_ or _flush_ cache types:

--  Cleaning a cache type deletes all items from enabled Magento cache types only.
-In other words, this option does not affect other processes or applications because it cleans only the cache that Magento uses.
+-  Cleaning a cache type deletes all items from enabled Commerce cache types only.
+In other words, this option does not affect other processes or applications because it cleans only the cache that Commerce uses.

    Disabled cache types are not cleaned.